-Partner & Managing Director, Data and Digital Platform
+Partner and Director, Data & Digital Platform

 A core idea of the digital era—one commonly treated as a universal truth—is that digital is making life better.
 And, no doubt, it is.
 Digital technologies have improved our access to knowledge, simplified transactions, brought people closer together, and given voice, often loud, to views and opinions.
 New opportunities for companies and individuals are emerging at an astounding pace.
 What’s the catch?
 Surely, as technology, business models, and usage continue to evolve and intertwine, there will be ramifications—not always positive—that we need to think about.
 And address.